Tarator (sauce)

 Tarator (طراطور), sometimes called tahinia sauce, is a nut- or tahini- based sauce made with lemon juice and garlic that is found in Middle Eastern cuisine and usually served next to fish, falafel, or beef shawarma.
 It is different from tarator in Balkan cuisine, which is a yoghurt-based cucumber soup similar to tzatziki.

+Name

+According to the Etymological Dictionary of Contemporary Turkish by Sevan Nişanyan, the word tarator comes from the Venetian word trattòr, itself from the Italian word trattore meaning "restaurant owner", ultimately from Latin tractare.

+The earliest mention of the word tarator was by Ottoman explorer Evliya Çelebi in 1655, in his book Seyahatnâme.
+Evliya describes tarator as a sauce made from garlic and vinegar.

 History

-According to the Etymological Dictionary of Contemporary Turkish by Sevan Nişanyan, the earliest mention of tarator was by Ottoman explorer Evliya Çelebi in 1655, in his book Seyahatnâme.
-Evliya describes tarator as a sauce made from garlic and vinegar.
+Vinegar and nut based sauces have existed in the middle east since medieval times; the 13th century Arabic cookbook kitab al-tabikh by author Muhammad bin Hasan al-Baghdadi mentions a condiment called khall wa-khardal (خل وخردل), made from pounded, peeled, almonds and vinegar.

+According to food historian Murat Doğan, tarator was a product originating in Byzantine cuisine, which was adopted later by the Ottoman Turks.

+The Ottoman cookbook Melceü't-Tabbâhîn, written in 1844 by Mehmed Kâmil at the Imperial School of Medicine, contained various tarator recipes, using ingredients like walnuts garlic, bread, and spices.
 Dairy-free olive oil and nut sauces like tarator were popular among Ottoman Christians during fasts.

-According to historian Gil Marks, tarator was originally a ground walnut-based sauce from the Ottoman Empire.
-The Ottoman cookbook Melceü't-Tabbâhîn, written in 1844 by Mehmed Kâmil at the Imperial School of Medicine, contained various tarator recipes, using ingredients like walnuts garlic, bread, and spices.

 The word "tarator" (تراتور, طراتور) appears twice in the 1890 dictionary by Turkish-to-English James Redhouse, A Turkish and English Lexicon, in which it is defined as "A sauce of pounded nuts and oil, eaten with bread".
+Another description can be found in a 1923 Egyptian Arabic-English dictionary where terator is defines as "condiment of nuts, with garlic, oil, and curdled milk, used with fish."